 The Time to Work Employment Service assists adult, sentenced Aboriginal and Torres Strait Islander prisoners to access the support they need to better prepare them to find employment and reintegrate into the community upon their release from prison.

-The Department of Employment, Skills, Small and Family Business (formerly the Department of Jobs and Small Business) has contracted providers to deliver the service in 70 non-remote prisons while the servicing of 10 remote prisons is managed by the Department of the Prime Minister and Cabinet.
+The Department of Education, Skills and Employment has contracted providers to deliver the service in 65 non-remote prisons while the servicing of eight remote prisons is managed by the National Indigenous Australians Agency.

 What services are available?